All Episodes

 They love America.

-The truth of the matter is that what's going on at the border here, the Democrat Party is helping attract people like those who are coming by criticizing, By blaming.
+The truth of the matter is that what's going on at the border here, the Democrat Party is helping attract people like those who are coming by criticizing, by blaming.

 This country is evil.

-This country's filled with injustice.
+This country is filled with injustice.

-This country is filled with racism and sexism, and we must let these people in to prove to the world how we're not any of those things and so forth.
+And we must let these people in to prove to the world how we're not any of those things and so forth.

 But there isn't.

-I mean, the fact is that the people behind this, the people who are trying to engineer a permanent underclass of voters for the Democrat Party.
+I mean, the fact is that the people behind this, the people who are trying to engineer a permanent underclass of voters for the Democrat Party, they are the people that have a problem with America.

 These people that are coming in the country, they're downtrodden and poor.